Investment Banker

 How do investment bankers stay awake?

-Asked by brikhaus almost 10 years ago
+Asked by brikhaus over 10 years ago

 First, the obvious: coffee, soda, and energy drinks.
 It's safe to say that we were all heavily caffeinated from 9pm onward.